Romance Fraud Spikes During Pandemic

 “During the pandemic, when travel is limited and people are often home and often alone, there are numerous opportunities and potential victims for these fraudsters to target.
 It's a prime season for it,” Jonathan Lenzner, the Acting United States Attorney for the District of Maryland, told the News4 I-Team.
 “The pandemic has certainly increased the number of schemes that we've seen out there.”

 FTC figures provided to the I-Team, which include data from the FBI and is broken down by reports made in each state, shows nearly 40,000 reports of romance fraud in 2020, totaling $621 million.
-That’s far more than the $304 million in losses the FTC reported in its annual “Data Spotlight” on romance fraud, because that report did not include FBI data, according to an FTC spokesman.
+That’s far more than the $304 million in losses the FTC reported in its annual “Data Spotlight” on romance fraud, because that report did not include data from the FBI’s Internet Crime Complaint Center, according to an FTC spokesman.

 Data provided to the I-Team shows 1,080 reports of romance fraud were made in Virginia last year, totaling $18.5 million in losses.
 In Maryland, victims reported 723 cases worth $11.5 million.
 The District saw far fewer cases, with 110 reports totaling $2.1 million in losses.
 And in West Virginia, 240 reports with a loss of $2.4 million.